-SCHEDULE A AUDIT COMMITTEE MANDATE
+AUDIT COMMITTEE MANDATE

 A committee of the board of directors (the "Board") of Acadian Timber Corp. (the "Corporation") to be known as the Audit Committee (the "Committee") shall have the mandate set out below.
-The Board has passed a resolution as of February 9, 2010 approving this mandate (the "Mandate") as the mandate of the Committee.
+The Board has passed a resolution as of February 9, 2010 approving this mandate (the "Mandate") as the mandate of the Committee, which was amended on March 16, 2018.